 It's also interesting to watch the pilot and seeing half the house look different as it does compared with the rest of the series.

-Epic Fail: A few ideas and plans perpetrated by the characters often end like this.
+Epic Fail: Ideas and plans perpetrated by the characters often end like this.
 Cliff's attempts at fixing things around the house without professional help always end like this too.

 Theo's prom night, bar none.